gaepdit/sbeap/README.md

 - *LocalUserIsAuthenticated* — Simulates a successful login with a test account when `true`.
 Simulates a failed login when `false`.
 (Only applies if *UseAzureAd* is `false`.)
 - *LocalUserIsStaff* — Adds the Staff and Site Maintenance Roles to the logged in account when `true` or no roles when `false`.
 (Applies whether *UserAzureAd* is `true` or `false`.)
 - *LocalUserIsAdmin* — Adds all App Roles to the logged in account when `true` or no roles when `false`.
 (Applies whether *UserAzureAd* is `true` or `false`.)     <small>An alternative way to create admin users is to add them to the `SeedAdminUsers` setting as an array of email addresses.</small>
+- *UseSecurityHeadersLocally* — Sets whether to include HTTP security headers when running locally in the Development environment.

 When `UseDevSettings` is missing or set to `false` or if the `DevSettings` section is missing, the settings are automatically set to production defaults as follows: